samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 export class AppModule { }
 ```

-The `CUSTOM_ELEMENTS_SCHEMA` allows Angular to ignore unknown tag, since they are Web Components.
+The `CUSTOM_ELEMENTS_SCHEMA` allows Angular to ignore unknown tags, since they are Web Components.
 This prevents the compiler raises errors because of the presence of `<my-rating>` tag in the application's markup.
 In fact, now you can use this tag in any HTML template.

 {% include tweet_quote.html quote_text="Using @stenciljs web components with @reactjs and @angular is easy." %}